pgillet/spark-article/output/01-spark-on-k8s.md

 We also set the label `spark-role` at the pod level to differentiate the drivers from their executors.

-This naming and labeling is consistent with the Spark operator.
-As a result, Spark applications can be treated and filtered in the same way, whether they are launched with the Spark operator or with spark-submit. :thumbsup:
+This naming and labeling is consistent with the Spark Operator.
+As a result, Spark applications can be treated and filtered in the same way, whether they are launched with the Spark Operator or with spark-submit. :thumbsup:

 # Deployment

-We have now managed to mimic the same behavior we got with the Spark operator, here is what we have deployed in
+We have now managed to mimic the same behavior we got with the Spark Operator, here is what we have deployed in
 Kubernetes:

 ![spark-submit](./images/spark-submit.png)